metalman3797/Cura-Dremel-Printer-Plugin/README.md

     5. Close the Cura application

-    6. (Optional) Copy the resources/meshes/dremel_3D20_platform.stl to the `%CURA_INSTALL_DIR%/resources/meshes` folder.
+    6. (Optional) Copy the dremel_3D20_platform.stl to the `%CURA_INSTALL_DIR%/resources/meshes` folder (if you cloned the git repo this file is under Cura-Dremel-3D20-Plugin/resources/meshes/).
 This file contains the 3D model of the Dremel Ideabuilder print bed.
-On MacOS this is folder located at `Ultimaker Cura.app/Contents/Resources/resources/meshes/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option
+On MacOS copy this file to the folder located at `Ultimaker Cura.app/Contents/Resources/resources/meshes/`  The easiest way on the mac to get to this folder is to right click on the Ultimaker Cura.app application and select the "show package contents" option.
+Skip this step on Linux
     ![Copy the contents of Dremel print bed file to the meshes directory of cura](/docs/meshesdir.png)

     7. Upon restart you should have an option to add a Dremel3D20 printer (see Usage section below) - the plugin is now installed!
 If any errors occurred the Dremel printer files can be re-installed by going to the Extensions menu->Dremel3D20 Printer Plugin->Install Dremel3D20 printer